The problem of computer displays

 A CRT monitor creates a strong magnetic field all around itself, and radiates low frequency waves that are almost impossible to shield.

-An LCD monitor doesn't have big coils so it doesn't generate a strong magnetic field, however both the backlight system and the other circuits emit lots of electromagnetic fields of various frequency bands.
+An LCD monitor doesn't generate a strong magnetic field, however both the backlight system and the other circuits emit lots of electromagnetic fields of various frequency bands.

 People in front of the monitor